 In an essay that was published in the "New York Times" in March 2017 and also as the new introduction to a 2017 edition of her novel "The Handmaid's Tale", Margaret Atwood explained that the inspiration for the handmaids' uniforms and especially their face-hiding headdresses "came not only from mid-Victorian costume and from nuns, but from the Old Dutch Cleanser package of the 1940s, which showed a woman with her face hidden, and which frightened me as a child."

 Most of the source novel was set in and around Cambridge, MA.
-In October 2016, some of this series' exterior scenes were shot in Cambridge, Ontario, Canada.
+In October 2016 some of this series' exterior scenes were shot in another Cambridge: Cambridge, Ontario, Canada.
 Margaret Atwood was born in Ontario.

-Ann Dowd (Aunt Lydia) was in the midst of filming Good Behavior (2016) in Wilmington, North Carolina when she received a call from her agent about the script.
+Ann Dowd (Aunt Lydia) was in the midst of filming Good Behavior (2016) in Wilmington, NC, when she received a call from her agent about the script.
 After one read, she accepted right away.

 Samira Wiley and Madeline Brewer both appeared in Orange Is the New Black (2013), a series that also deals with women in captivity.

 The flashback of the hospital room Offred/Jane gave birth to her daughter in is the same hospital set used in Room (2015).